Extremal K\"ahler metrics on blowups: The existence of extremal metrics on blowups

-Our next goal will be to calculate the relative Donaldson-Futaki invariant of these $\R$-test configurations.
+We next turn to the algebro-geometric aspect of our arguments, where we compute the weight $\langle \sigma_{\epsilon}, w\rangle (q)$ produced by Corollary \ref{first-characterisation} explicitly, or equivalently where we compute the relative Donaldson--Futaki invariant of the associated test configuration.
 This only involves the vector field $u$ on the central fibre $\Bl_q \X_0$, and so to ease notation we simply replace $\X_0$ with $X$, $\alpha_0$ with $\alpha$ and $p_0$ with $p$, so that the vector field $u$ vanishes at $p$.
-We will first consider the case of test configurations, as an approximation argument will then produce the result in general.

-To understand the relative Donaldson-Futaki invariant of the blow up, we must understand how both the Donaldson-Futaki invariant and the inner product vary with $\epsilon$.
-For the Donaldson-Futaki invariant, this has already been fully understood by Sz\'ekelyhidi \cite{gabor-blowups1,gabor-blowups2} using the strategy of Stoppa \cite{stoppa}.
+To understand the relative Donaldson--Futaki invariant of the blow up, we take the approach of Remark \ref{def-using-inner-product}, meaning we must understand how both the Donaldson--Futaki invariant and the inner product vary with $\epsilon$.
+For the Donaldson--Futaki invariant, this has already been fully understood by Sz\'ekelyhidi \cite{gabor-blowups1,gabor-blowups2} using the strategy of Stoppa \cite{stoppa}.
 As we will need to extend these arguments to also allow understanding of the inner product, and since one needs a new idea in considering the inner product, we go through the arguments.

 We first consider the projective case, with $L$ an ample line bundle such that $c_1(L) = \alpha$, and such that $\epsilon$ is rational, as we will be able to reduce to this case.
 While we are interested in the blowup $(\Bl_pX,L-\epsilon^2 E)$, we begin by recalling how to express the various invariants algebraically on $(X,L)$; we will use the corresponding formulas for the blowup to obtain the required results.